gitter-badger/blackhairre/README.md

 Plug the SD card into the Raspberry Pi.

 #What I used
-NOOBS by the Raspberry Pi Foundation at https://www.raspberrypi.org/downloads/noobs/ for the core OS.
+NOOBS at https://www.raspberrypi.org/downloads/noobs/ for the core OS.

-XFCE at http://www.xfce.org for the desktop environment
+XFCE at http://www.xfce.org for the desktop environment.

-The RPi Easy Setup Guide at http://elinux.org/RPi_Easy_SD_Card_Setup (which is shared under the Creative Commons Attribution-ShareAlike 3.0 Unported license at http://creativecommons.org/licenses/by-sa/3.0/)
+The RPi Easy Setup Guide at http://elinux.org/RPi_Easy_SD_Card_Setup (which is shared under the Creative Commons Attribution-ShareAlike 3.0 Unported license at http://creativecommons.org/licenses/by-sa/3.0/).

+Flat Adapta at http://gnome-look.org/content/show.php/Flat-Adapta-OSX?content=175987 for the GTK theme.